Post

 We need more Executors

-For me the biggest learning came from realizing how dependent our codebase is to different type of Executors.
-At a first glance an Executor is just a good old thread pool.
+For me the biggest learning came from realizing how dependent our codebase is on different types of Executors.
+At first glance an Executor is just a good old thread pool.
 A bunch of worker threads waiting for new tasks to execute while providing Future objects for the callers to gather the results.
 When we translated the APIs and the scheduler we already used them happily as an abstraction over GreenThreads and native Threads.
 It was nice and easy.

 Sure we needed to be careful about the size of our Executors.
 The native worker threads are a lot more expensive beasts than the GreenThreads.
 In the past we had Executors defined to allow thousands of GreenThreads by default.
 That would be very memory consuming in native threading.
 This led to some tweaking of our default configuration in native threading mode.
 Make sure you read the related release notes before you hit new limits.

 But size is just an integer.
-(Another famous last world.)
+(Another famous last words.)
 The nova-compute ups the game with two very different needs regarding Executors:

 Here is a task, but give me some time to decide if I really need it

 At least the use case here is simple to explain.
 We have VMs, those VMs can be hard rebooted via the API.
 We implement that by telling libvirt to reboot the VM.
-Simple see.
+Simple, you see.
 But.

 We also want to detect when a VM stops itself, or crashes.
 Libvirt happily sends us events about the VM power state changes.
 So we listen to the STOPPED event and update the VM power state when we receive it.